 The Criminal Law Society strives to teach future lawyers the ins and outs of criminal law in order to jump start their careers.
 We host panel discussions and social mixers to ensure students make meaningful connections within the field.
 We end it all in the spring with our biggest event, the murder mystery dinner.
 This event involves faculty and students alike coming together for an evening of crime solving.
 Join CLS for an enriching experience and a “killer” time.

-The Environmental Law Society is a great place to meet other motivated students with similar interests.
-We put on a variety of events throughout the year including Earth Week where we invite professionals in the field to come share their knowledge with students.
+The Environmental Law Society (ELS) seeks to provide students with the skills, contacts, and knowledge necessary to become successful environmental lawyers.
+These goals will be pursued through varied events and mentorship on internship opportunities.
 If you were drawn to law school because of environmental law, or if you are just curious, ELS provides great opportunities to share your passion and learn more about environmental law.
-Email firstname.lastname@example.org for more information!
+Email email@example.com for more information!

 Lambda is the campus LGBTQ+ organization that advocates for our queer students.
 We represent the interests of our LGBTQ+ identifying students, and host events throughout the year dedicated to the LGBTQ+ experience.
 We also hold the yearly Spring Spectacular, a show dedicated to the art of drag that raises funds for our LGBTQ+ scholarship.
 Swing by our table at the campus student org fair to meet us!